Experience the early 1900s.

 Learn about the Campbell household and the changes in business, community life, and technology that faced this family, its servants, and its community, circa 1910.

 The journey starts in the Campbell House Activity Center located in the Carriage House.
 (ADA accessible) Here you can move at your own pace to explore transportation and house restoration themes and a wealth of MAC Collection artifacts and documents.
 To visit Campbell House, please register first at Museum admissions.
 Tours are Wednesday-Friday and Sundays at 12, 1, 2 and 3 pm and are included in your admission price.
-On Saturdays Campbell House is an open house format from noon-4pm where you can exploring Campbell House at your leisure.
+On Saturdays Campbell House is an open house format from noon-4pm where you can explore Campbell House at your leisure.
 Join us on Saturday March 15th and April 19th between the hours of noon-4:00pm for our Meet The Campbells! living history event.
 Open noon- 4pm, Wed. - Sunday.
 Group Visits should be booked 3 weeks in advance.

 Join us!
 Campbell House Facebook.